 New Year—a time for starting reading plans.
 Plans to read through the bible, plans to read a set number of books from different categories, or perhaps, for some, plans to read though one of the large works of systematic theology.

-“Young men, take your parenting and family life as seriously as you do your systematics.”
+I saw a comment on Facebook recently in which young men in particular were warned/encouraged to “take your parenting and family life as seriously as you do your systematics.”

 I commented in agreement: “How you love your wife and parent your children shows what your systematic theology really is.”